Also check out: Building a Better Wiki: Franchise Logos!

-Hi there, welcome to "Building a Better Wiki", a blog series where I aim to explore different aspects of our giant wiki database to find out how to best utilize them or improve upon them to make sure we're building the best anime and manga wiki out there.
+Hi there, welcome to "Building a Better Wiki", a blog series where I aim to explore different aspects of our giant wiki database to find out how to best utilize them or improve upon them to make sure we're building the best anime and manga wiki on the web!

 As this is the first blog in the series, I thought I'd start off with something simple: default images on character pages, or what I like to call "Profile Portraits".
 Over the years (and I mean that very literally, I remember joining this site when it launched in 2008... yikes...) myself and other wiki editors have used a variety of different images.
 Artwork, screen caps, concept art... cropped images, full-size images, transparent PNG images... so on and so forth.
 Not only do each of these choices come with their own set of pros and cons, but using these different kinds of images all over the place results in our character pages looking really inconsistent.
 It makes the wiki look messy and unprofessional.

 The guys running MyAnimeList.net seem to have the right idea.
 Unlike us, they have specific guidelines for character images.
 With a little tweaking, these guidelines also work perfectly for our wiki.
 They use official artwork (or an anime cap/manga scan if none is available) and a fixed size of 225 x 350.
 That size is too small for us, so I scaled it up and trimmed it a little to get a solid 300 x 450, which works out nicely.

 So based on that, here are my suggested guidelines:

 - Dimensions: Minimum 300 x 450 (position the face within the top 300 x 300 pixels)

 - Format: PNG (the small icons look horrible in JPG format)

-- Preferred Source (in order): anime artwork, anime cap, manga/light novel artwork, manga/light novel scan
+- Preferred Source (in order): Anime artwork, anime cap/screenshot, manga/light novel artwork, manga/light novel scan

-- Do Not Use: transparent PNG of GIF, vector trace, fan art
+- Do Not Use: transparent PNG or GIF, vector trace, fan art

-- Gallery/Caption: In the character gallery, create a gallery named "Profile Portraits" and caption the image "Character Name (Anime Portrait)" or Manga Portrait, Light Novel Portrait, etc. depending on the source.
+- Gallery/Caption: In the character page gallery, create a gallery named "Profile Portraits" and caption the image "Character Name (Anime Portrait)" or Manga Portrait, Light Novel Portrait, etc. depending on the source.